 Affiliate marketing is just one piece of a company’s larger marketing plan and how it integrates with these efforts will have a large effect on its success.
 To sell affiliates on the program and help them market effectively, a manager needs a strong background in online marketing.
 If your manager’s knowledge of online marketing is limited to the affiliate space, his or her performance will be limited as well.

-9. There Is a Lot of Fraud in Affiliate Marketing
+9. Yes, Fraud Exists in Affiliate Marketing

 You want to associate yourself with success and people who are successful over the long term.
 Many new online retailers come into online marketing with a lot of money to burn, no real business plan and a lack of focus on profitability.
 Good affiliate manages are interested in clients who are going to be in business for the long haul.
 Check out past clients and see if they are still around.
 Also, the average affiliate manager tenure is often less than a year.
 Ask firms or managers why they lost accounts or call a few clients who fired them and find out the reason for yourself.
 The references that people don’t give are sometimes the most relevant.